Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ...
 ```

-The projects generated using the Alfresco SDK archetypes are configured in a way that the ACS container _depends on_ the database container (PostgreSQL).
+The projects generated using the Alfresco SDK archetypes are configured in a way that the Content Services container _depends on_ the database container (PostgreSQL).

 ```text
 services: